apache/metron/metron-analytics/metron-profiler-common/README.md

 1. [Deploy your profile](../metron-profiler-storm/README.md#getting-started) to Storm to maintain a low-latency profile over a streaming data set.

-1. [Retrieve your profile data](../metron-profiler-client/README.md) using the Stellar API so that you can build enrichments, alert on abnormalities
+1. [Retrieve your profile data](../metron-profiler-client/README.md) using the Stellar API so that you can build enrichments, alert on abnormalities.

 1. Explore more ways to create [profiles](#more-examples).

 ## Profiles

 Let's start with a simple example.
 The following profile maintains a count of the number of telemetry messages for each IP source address.
-A counter is initialized to 0, then incremented each time a message is received for a give IP source address.
+A counter is initialized to 0, then incremented each time a message is received for a given IP source address.
 At regular intervals the count is flushed and stored.
 Over time this results in a time series describing the amount of telemetry received for each IP source address.

 ```
 {